stefaniuk/dotfiles-v1/README.md

         --config \
         --sudo

-Additional options that can be used from the command-line during the installation
+Here is a list of additional options that can be used from the command-line during the installation:

     --vm
     --install-server-tools